Kidus-y19/CSharp-Assignment-2/README.md

 # CSharp-Assignment-2
-Input\Output, branch and loops
+Input\Output, branch and loops...
-A program that checks if a give number is palindrome.
+A program that checks if a given number is palindrome.